River Loughor

 The River Loughor (/ˈlʌxər/; Afon Llwchwr) is a river in Wales which marks the border between Carmarthenshire and Swansea.
-The river is sourced from an underground lake at the Black Mountain emerging at the surface from Llygad Llwchwr which translates from the Welsh as "eye of the Loughor".
+The river is sourced from a cave network beneath the Black Mountain emerging at the surface from Llygad Llwchwr which translates from the Welsh as "eye of the Loughor".
 It flows past Ammanford and Hendy in Carmarthenshire and Pontarddulais in Swansea.
 The river divides Carmarthenshire from Swansea for much of its course and it separates Hendy from Pontarddulais at the point where the river becomes tidal.
 The Loughor meets the sea at its estuary near the town of Loughor where it separates the south coast of Carmarthenshire from the north coast of the Gower Peninsula.
-Among its tributaries is the River Amman and the River Morlais, with the former joining the Loughor near Pantyffynnon.
+Among its tributaries are the River Amman and the River Morlais, with the former joining the Loughor near Pantyffynnon.
 The area of the catchment is some 262 km2.

 In the 18th century, the river was a noted salmon and sea trout river.
 Fish from the river was then carried on ponies to be sold at Swansea Market.
 The fishing declined in the 19th century due to increasing pollution from industrialisation.

 Carmarthenshire County Council is currently undertaking studies into the possibility of constructing a barrage across the River Loughor upstream from the Loughor bridges.